 1990 Shoreline Master Program for the Thurston Region

 Prepared by Thurston Regional Planning Council with assistance from a citizens' committee.
 It is both a plan and regulation applicable to all jurisdictions in Thurston County having shorelines covered by the State Shoreline Management Act.
-Originally adopted in 1976, it was just updated in 1990.
+Originally adopted in 1976, it was updated in 1990.
+It has been updated and expected to go into effect in mid-2025.
 It has been adopted by each jurisdiction, including Thurston County.
-It provides policies, regulations and a permit system for the use of waters and lands along the shorelines of most lakes, rivers, streams, salt waters and associated wetlands.
+It provides policies, regulations, and a permit system for the use of waters and lands along the shorelines of most lakes, rivers, streams, marine shores, and associated wetlands.
 Available for purchase or reference from the Thurston County Development Services Department.

 1991 Drainage Design and Erosion Control Manual

-Prepared by Thurston County Storm and Surface Water Program, along with the three cities of Lacey, Olympia and Tumwater, originally in 1991.
-Adopted by the Thurston County Board of Commissioners and City Councils in 1991 as an ordinance stating the requirements and standards for the design of stormwater systems and control of erosion on construction sites within the cities of Olympia, Lacey, Tumwater and unincorporated Thurston County.
+Prepared by Thurston County Storm and Surface Water Program, along with the three cities of Lacey, Olympia, and Tumwater, originally in 1991.
+Adopted by the Thurston County Board of Commissioners and City Councils in 1991 as an ordinance stating the requirements and standards for the design of stormwater systems and control of erosion on construction sites within the cities of Olympia, Lacey, Tumwater, and unincorporated Thurston County.
 The City of Olympia Public Works Department lead an interjurisdictional effort to update and revise the Manual.
 The Thurston County Board of Commissioners adopted revisions in 2016.

 1993 Mineral Extraction Ordinance